 Key Terms Related to Estate Settlement Agreement

 - The Penalty Clause: The penalty clause states that if either party fails to comply with their obligations under the contract, they will be subject to monetary penalties.
-This could include paying rent or closing costs on behalf of the other party.
+Courts can strike down penalty clauses if they are deemed unfair.